Sustainable land management audit

 The NSW Government’s sustainable land management reforms comprise a broad range of actions across government that will contribute to achieving a balanced approach to rural land management and biodiversity conservation.

-The Commission audited Local Land Services’ implementation of aspects of these reforms relating to the Biodiversity Conservation Act 2016 (NSW) and the associated amendments to the Local Land Services Act 2013.
+We audited Local Land Services’ implementation of aspects of these reforms relating to the Biodiversity Conservation Act 2016 (NSW) and the associated amendments to the Local Land Services Act 2013.
 Local Land Services' Sustainable Land Management (SLM) group is the body responsible for administering the new rural Land Management Framework, including providing extension and support to landholders, as part of the reforms.